How was your Easter weekend?

 Makes 16 squares.

-note: generally flax eggs are comprised of 1 tbsp flax and 3 tbsp water, but use 2 tbsp in this recipe.
+note: generally flax eggs are comprised of 1 tablespoon flax and 3 tablespoon water, but use 2 tablespoon in this recipe.
 It’s not a typo!

 I have a very, very busy week ahead of me. eak!